joliedd/springbootconsumingservices/README.md

 ## Display in HTML page the list of restaurants and links to the closest restaurant and restaurants details
 /index

-## Display in HTML page restaurant's details by ID
+## Display in HTML page restaurant's details by ID and Menu
 /restaurants/id/1

 ## Display in HTML page closest restaurant's details